This website uses cookies

 No. It will help you and us to have a conversation with you about your practice before you complete any forms.
 We also suggest that you take up our offer for us to meet you and your colleagues at your offices.
 This provides an invaluable opportunity for the key decision makers in the firm to be involved early on in the process.

-Our Licensing Team, headed by Claire Richardson, Deputy Director of Authorisations and new Business, will be very happy to discuss your plans in confidence, explore whether regulation by the CLC is right for your firm and support you through the transfer process.
+Our Licensing Team, headed by Claire Richardson, Director of Authorisations and New Business, will be very happy to discuss your plans in confidence, explore whether regulation by the CLC is right for your firm and support you through the transfer process.